 Overdue and tired of pregnancy then try one of these foods to bring on labour; curry, pineapple or caster oil.
 Each one helping in a different way:

 - Curry – Eating spicy food like a curry may stimulate your stomach (most likely cramping etc especially if you’re not used to a hot curry), and therefore start your contractions

 - Pineapple – Containing the enzyme bromelain, it is thought to help soften your cervix – eating large amounts will probably stimulate your stomach (again with the cramps), which could also help to get things going

 - Castor oil – Thought to act like a laxative, thereby kick-starting labour, although it make just make you sick and give you diarrhoea – however, it’s not recommended nowadays (don’t listen to your MIL when she says to take few spoonfuls)

-In the Victorian times it was the custom when visiting the new baby for the first time, to place a silver coin in its hand.
-It is thought to bring the baby good luck and prosperity, and comes from the saying born with a silver spoon in your mouth.
+In Victorian times it was the custom when visiting the new baby for the first time, to place a silver coin in its hand.
+It is thought to bring the baby good luck and prosperity and comes from the saying born with a silver spoon in your mouth.
 Silver spoons were expensive so was replaced by a silver coin.

 Truth: The Royal Mint always release a new silver coin to commemorate the birth of a new Royal baby and silver coins are often given as christening gifts.

 What pregnancy and birth superstitions have you heard and believed?